Temitope-Kupoluyi/alx-system_engineering-devops/0x00-shell_basics/README.md

-A symblic link to /bin/ls, named _ls_.
+A script that copies all the HTML files from the working directory to the parent of the working directory